chmartin/chmartin.github.io/_posts/2019-02-27-EPL-History-Squad-Stats.md

 date: 2019-02-27
 ---

-This is the second part in a series where I will analyze data on the English Premier League.
-I will look at league data from the '92-'93 season until the '17-'18 season exclusive to the league matches, ignoring other cups and tournaments.
+This is the second part in a series where I analyze data on the English Premier League.
+I look at league data from the '92-'93 season until the '17-'18 season exclusive to the league matches, ignoring other cups and tournaments.
 In this post I will describe the cleaning and preliminary exploration of the squad data.

 ## Status of Project

 In my last post, I scraped data from [FBref.com](https://fbref.com).
 I saved the data in 4 separate csv files for each season: offensive squad, goalkeeping squad, offensive player, and defensive player.
 This process did not clean or validate on the dataset, so there could be issues with it.
-In its present form, the it would be difficult to observe historical trends in the data, or validate it's consistency.
+In its present form, it would be difficult to observe historical trends in the data, or validate its consistency.
 In this post, I demonstrate how to combine the squad level into a cohesive picture, prepare it for analysis, and do some data validation checks.

 ## Joining the EPL squad data